SilkRose/Pony/stories/leaning-on-love/leaning-on-love.md

 "What was that?"

-"Communication is vital to any good relationship, or friendship."
+"Communication is vital to any good relationship."

 "That's good to know."